stephanniec/baxter_telehaptics/README.md

 # Geomagic Touch Mediated Haptic Interface

 ## Purpose
-The Telehaptics Ros Python package allows users to drive the right arm of a Baxter research robot using the stylus of a Geomagic Touch.
-When the end effector of the arm experiences external force, the Geomagic Touch replicates the same forces on the user's hand - creating a closed-loop biofeedback interface.
+The Telehaptics Ros Python package allows users to drive the right arm of a Baxter or Sawyer research robot using the stylus of a Geomagic Touch.
+If external force is applied to the end effector, the Geomagic Touch will remotely generate the same forces on the user's hand - creating a closed-loop biofeedback interface.

 ## Node Network
 <b>joystick_reference_targets.py</b><br>